 When may approval not be needed?

-- Undergraduate projects with an education, training, or a practical experience focus do not normally require approval.
-Student coursework, assignments and essays are also exempt.
+- Undergraduate projects with an education, training, or a practical experience focus.
+Student coursework, assignments and essays may also be exempted.

 - Use of information freely available in the public domain.